Take the Next Step

 Bachelor of Arts in Crime and Justice Studies checksheet (PDF)

-To be admitted into the CJS program. you must have:
+To be admitted into the CJS program, you must be currently admitted to Wright State University.

 After you receive your acceptance letter from the Office of Admissions, advisors will help you with any placement testing that may be required, plus help you register for classes.
 If you’re a transfer student who has already met the minimum requirements, you will be directly admitted to the College of Liberal Arts.